-With a "buy limit", you can limit the buy price of an order and thus your capital invested (upper limit price); i.e., no purchases will be carried out above the limit price.
-With a "sell limit", you can specify the lowest acceptable sell price (lower limit price); i.e. no sales will be carried out below the limit price.
+With a "buy limit", you can limit the purchase price of an order and thus the capital investment (upper price limit), meaning no purchases will be executed above the price limit.
+A "sell limit" is used to set the lowest selling price you will accept (lower price limit), meaning no sales will be executed below the price limit.